Asking for a pay rise can feel awkward, but it doesn't have to be.

 Keep a record

 Make sure you are able to confidently demonstrate what you have done to move the company forward, whether that's saving the company time or money as a direct result of your work, helping to make day-to-day operations run more smoothly, increasing brand recognition or securing new business leads.
-Make sure you don't forget your successes by keeping a 'brag book' ‒ an online or paper document which notes all of your major 'wins' and projects you are particularly proud of.
+Make sure you don't forget your successes by keeping a 'brag book' ‒ an online or paper document which is a great way to track accomplishments at work. particularly proud of.
 Be armed with this information in your meeting so you can evidence your achievements to your boss.

 Start the conversation early